lenishrana/CKAD-Batch22/Cluster creation using kubeadm.md

 ```

 ### Task 5: Deploy Container Networking Interface

+`This step is to be executed only if the nodes are not in the ready state`

 Go to **master** node and
 Apply weave CNI (Container Network Interface) as shown below:
 ```